 family will break up.
 It was the first time nothing, nothing.
 We need to be united part of you is missing you feel that your saw my father cry.
 If a soldier is killed, vou know he is killed.
-If he is wounded, were kidnapped.
-They have been held again and do everything that we can My brother and his two friends were vatrolling the border.
+If he is wounded, vere kidnapped.
+They have been held again and do everything that we can My brother and his two friends were patrolling the border.
 Suddenly they brother was part of us, and when a vou know.
 But a kidnap, you know hostage for seven months, and we don't know what's happening.
-My not knowing that's hard.
-I have nothing eft.
-If they're dead, give me their bodies. f they are alive, give them back to me.
-If nad become of them, I could bear it.
-It's hey're in prison, let me visit them, even hey went around, picking up three or away two truckloads.
-My children left ook my sons and put them in a lorry. our here, five or six there.
-They drove and never returned.
-I never saw them again.
-It has been years.
-The hardest hing is not knowing.
-If I knew what fthey're in for life.
-Since then I have Armed men came towards us.
-They known no joy.
-My life is in ruins.
+My to bring him back.

-Voice 5 - Woman
+/oice 5 - Woman